Woosmap/geofencing-cordova-plugin/getting_started.md

 **Distance API**

-To listen to Distance API results call `watchDistanceApi` method.
+To listen to Distance API results, call `watchDistanceApi` method.
 Method will invoke a callback with DistanceAPI object.
 Method will return a watch id which can be used later to remove the callback.

 ```
 var distanceAPIWatchId = cordova.plugins.WoosmapGeofencing.watchDistanceApi(success, error);